stonerl/nova-prettier-extension/prettier.novaextension/README.md

 ## Ignoring files

-You can disable `Format on Save` for remote documents, documents without a Prettier configuration file, or specific syntaxes in the extension and project preferences.
+You can disable `Format on Save` for remote documents, documents without a Prettier configuration file, or specific syntaxes in the extension and project settings.
 Additionally you can use Prettier's [built-in exclusion](https://prettier.io/docs/ignore#ignoring-files-prettierignore) feature by adding a `.prettierignore` file to the root of your project.